MicrosoftDocs/windows-dev-docs/hub/apps/package-and-deploy/index.md

 ## Win32 and .NET desktop apps

-If you build a Win32 desktop app (also sometimes called a *classic desktop app*) or a .NET app (including WPF and Windows Forms), you can package and deploy your app using MSIX.
+If you build a Win32 desktop app (also sometimes called a *classic desktop app*) or a .NET app (including WPF and Windows Forms), then you can package and deploy your app using MSIX.

 - [Create an MSIX package from an existing installer](/windows/msix/packaging-tool/create-an-msix-overview)
 - [Build an MSIX package from source code](/windows/msix/desktop/source-code-overview)